sandoche/Colors-interactor-website/README.md

 - [ ] Fix bug palette closing
 - [ ] Create and implement the CSS export solution
 - [ ] Add contact widget, and google analytics, and favicon
+- [ ] Update medium links and put in production